MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/media/MS-700-lab_M02_ak.md

 5. Select **Save**.

 In this task, you have activated Safe Attachments scanning for SharePoint, OneDrive, and Microsoft Teams that block documents that contain malware.

 ### **Exercise 3: Implement compliance for Microsoft Teams**

-Before deploying Microsoft Teams in your organization, you need to evaluate Microsoft Team's compliance features to meet the organization's requirements.
+Before deploying Microsoft Teams in your organization, you need to evaluate Microsoft Team’s compliance features to meet the organization’s requirements.

 #### Task 1 – Activate sensitivity labels for Teams

 You need to evaluate governance for Microsoft 365 Groups before deploying them in your organizations.
 In this task, you will activate the sensitivity labels for Teams in Azure AD, for being able to assign labels to teams.

 1. Connect to the **Client 1 VM** with the credentials that have been provided to you.